To Receive Shelter

-In 2005, LMM began administering the Men's Shelter at 2100 Lakeside Avenue in Cleveland.
-The shelter serves up to 365 men per night with additional beds available at partner overflow sites.
+In 2005, LMM began administering the Men's Shelter at 2100 Lakeside Avenue.
+The shelter serves up to 350 men per night with an additional 30-60 beds available at partner overflow sites.
 Referrals come from the Cuyahoga County Coordinated Intake and Assessment process.
 At the shelter, social service partners provide on and off-site services to increase resident self-sufficiency.
 The staff works with individuals to end their homelessness by finding appropriate housing as soon as possible.
-There are six shelter communities to meet the specific needs of men in crisis.
+The shelter has six shelter communities to meet the specific needs of those men in crisis.

 The majority of shelter funding is provided by Cuyahoga County, City of Cleveland, Veterans' Administration, FEMA, the state of Ohio and the United Way.
 Individuals, foundations, churches, organizations and businesses provide financial and in-kind support.